Gaffney, Bennett and Associates

 Gaffney, Bennett and Associates is a law firm that specializes in lobbying headquartered in New Britain, Connecticut.
-They are the largest lobbying firm in the state of Connecticut.
+They are the largest lobbying firm in the American state of Connecticut.

 History

 Gaffney, Bennett and Associates was founded in the mid 1980s by Jay Malcynsky and Brian Gaffney in New Britain, Connecticut.
 The firm has been heavily involved with representing big companies seeking state aid or tax breaks to expand their presence in Connecticut.

 In the late 1990s the firm represented the New England Patriots in negotiations with the State of Connecticut to move the Patriots to Hartford.

 In 2009 Gaffney, Bennett and Associates made twice as much as the second largest lobbying firm.
 In 2011 they made over $4.7 million from lobbying services, again more than twice as much as the second largest lobbying firm.

 In 2012 Vernon Mayor George F. Apel ended the town contract with Gaffney, Bennett and Associates which the town had on retainer since 2009.

 In 2015 Gaffney, Bennett and Associates revenue was three times that of the second largest lobbying company in the state.